 (6) It is a defence to a charge of an offence under subsection (5) to prove that, at the time the offence is alleged to have been committed, the person was not employed in child-related employment.

-17. CEO may require certain people who carry out child-related work to apply for assessment notice
+17. CEO may require certain people to apply for assessment notice

-(1) If the Commissioner reasonably believes that a person charged with or convicted of a Class 1 offence or a Class 2 offence is —
+(1) If the Commissioner reasonably believes that a person charged with or convicted of an offence —

-(a) a person in respect of whom the CEO may ask for information under section 34; or
+(a) is a person in respect of whom the CEO may ask for information under section 34; or

-(b) a person who carries out child-related work,
+(b) carries out child-related work,

-the Commissioner may give the CEO notice of —
+and the Commissioner reasonably believes that the charge or conviction makes it inappropriate for the person to continue to carry out child-related work or have an assessment notice, the Commissioner may give the CEO notice of —

-(c) the person’s name and address;
+(c) the person’s name and address; and